rosszurowski/tandem/readme.md

 go install github.com/rosszurowski/tandem@latest
 ```

-In a Makefile, copy this snippet to download a local copy to your project.
-Change the `.cache` path as needed, and make sure it is added to your .gitignore file.
+In a Makefile, use this snippet to fetch a local copy for your project.
+Change the `.cache` path as needed, and add it to your `.gitignore`.

 ```makefile
 dev: node_modules .cache/tandem